-Advising ethnic student business organizations Mentoring
+Advising ethnic student business organizations

+Mentoring

-- Ongoing seminar and workshop series on study and work issues and strategies - Referring students to other campus support offices Retention - Teaching Academic Success courses COB 294 and 394 Tutoring
+Ongoing seminar and workshop series on study, work issues, and strategies

+Referring students to other campus support offices Teaching Academic Success courses COB 294 and 394 Tutoring

-Students can visit the office in BA 122, call 480/ 965-4066, or access the college's Web site at www.cob.asu.edu/up/aap.
+Students can visit the office in BA 122, call 480/ 965-4066, or access the Academic Access Program's Web site at www.cob.asu.edu/up/aap.

 Asian Studies.
 Students in the College of Business may pursue a program with an emphasis in Asian studies as part of the B.S. degree requirements in business.
 At least 30 upper-division semester hours of the program must be in Asian studies content courses.
 Reading knowledge of an Asian language is required.
-The Asian studies content program must be approved by the Center for Asian Studies (see "Asian Studies," page 331).
+The Asian studies content program must be approved by the Center for Asian Studies (see "Asian Studies," page 340).
 Fulfillment of the requirements is recognized on the transcript as a bachelor's degree with a designation of the Asian studies discipline.
 It is possible to complete the certificate program in International Business Studies and the Asian studies emphasis concurrently.
-For further information, contact the Center for Asian Studies in West Hall 109 or call 480/965-7184.
+For further information, contact the Center for Asian Studies, in WHALL 109, or call 480/965-7184.
+Certificate in International Business Studies.
+See "Certificate in International Business Studies," page 163, for requirements.